Gayathri-San/news/README.md

 - It contains a total of 51,233 news records, providing a large amount of data for training
 - The dataset consists of 3 columns such as  Title, Text ,Label
 - The large size of the dataset helps the model learn better patterns and improve prediction accuracy
 - Before training, the dataset undergoes preprocessing steps such as cleaning and formatting

+### **TOOLS USED**
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- TensorFlow / Keras
+- Matplotlib / Seaborn

 ### **DATA PREPROCESSING**
 - Unnecessary columns were removed to keep only relevant features for the model.